howonlee/diogenes8/notes.md

 Use pyfakefs to mock filesystem
 Avoid doing email at all, I think

+YAML for serialization?
+Presumed trusted, anyhow

-Overall goal is to create pip installable dealio, which presupposes ripping out the mailgun and making it work
+Overall goal is to create pip installable dealio

-Search for "how goes life for you" for dates in which i contacted peeps
+Search for "how goes life for you" for dates in which i contacted peeps - would rather have that functionality natively, which entails storing the recs

+No queues anymore, I think

+Worth being able to do recursive file directory stuff